hayeah/react-native-bootcamp-pretraining/index.md

 # Sike.io ReactNative Bootcamp Fundamentals

-To get ready for our React/ReactNative bootcamp, you don't need to know web development very well, but you do need to know a little about a lot of things.

-That's why we prepared this checklist to help you learn the fundamentals before we start the bootcamp.
+To get ready for the React/ReactNative bootcamp, you don't need to know web development very well, but you do need to know a little bit about a lot of things.
+We prepared this checklist to help you learn web development fundamentals before we start the bootcamp.

 This checklist is a list of questions.
-Take a quick look and see if you know the answers.
-If you see anything you are not sure about, read the learning resources we've provided.
-If everything in this checklist is familiar to you, then you are ready.
+If you see a question or a piece of code that you don't understand, read the learning resources we've linked to.
+If everything in this checklist is familiar to you, then you are ready for the bootcamp.

-+ If you are new to web development, you should spend as much time as you can learning JavaScript.
++ If you are new to web development, we recommend that you should spend as much time as you can learning JavaScript.
-+ If you are a frontend developer, you should spend your time learning iOS fundamentals.
++ If you are a frontend developer, you should spend some time learning iOS fundamentals.

 # JavaScript